electro-smith/DaisySP/README.md

 It can be used in both closed source and commercial projects, and does not provide a warranty of any kind.

-For the full licenses, read the [LICENSE](https://github.com/electro-smith/DaisySP/blob/master/LICENSE) file in the root directory.
+For the full license, read the [LICENSE](https://github.com/electro-smith/DaisySP/blob/master/LICENSE) file in the root directory.